lkbgift/lkbgift.github.com/source/_posts/2014-02-13-the-opposite-of-poverty-is-justice.markdown

 ---
 layout: post
-title: "Opposite of poverty"
+title: "The opposite of poverty is justice"
-date: 2014-02-13 00:45
+date: 2014-02-13 08:21
 comments: true
-categories:travel poverty ecuador china
+categories:poverty travel Ecuador China
 ---
 What is the opposite of poverty?